bogdanghervan/laravel-dummy-observer/README.md

 ## Usage

-Let's assume we'd like to test a method called `landed` on a model called `Flight`.
-This method would update the flight's status by calling `save` internally.
+Let's assume we'd like to test a method named `landed` on a model called `Flight`.
+This method would update the flight's status by invoking `save` internally.

 ```PHP
 <?php